wclr/watchalive/README.md

 wa.start()
 ```

-You can also use plain config version:
+You can also use plain config version (some options may overlap, so use consciously):

 ```javascript
 var wa = new Watchalive({